awsdocs/nice-dcv-admin-guide/doc_source/managing-sessions.md

 Only one console session can be hosted on the NICE DCV server at a time\.
 Console sessions are created and managed by the Administrator on Windows NICE DCV servers, and the root user on Linux NICE DCV servers\.

+With console sessions, NICE DCV captures the content of the X server\.
+NICE DCV console sessions have direct access to the NICE DCV server's GPU\.
+Only one X server session can run at a time, and therefore, only one NICE DCV console session can run at at time\.

 **Note**
 You can't run console and virtual sessions on the same NICE DCV server at the same time\.